Temple (LDS Church): Latter-day temples

 Spencer W. Kimball began a plan to build many more smaller temples according to standardized plans.
-Twenty-one temples were dedicated during his presidency, including the tiny Papeete Tahiti Temple—which has a floorspace of less than 10,000 square feet (900 m²).
+Twenty-one temples were dedicated during his presidency, including the tiny Papeete Tahiti Temple—which has a floorspace of less than 10,000 square feet (900 m2).
 This trend has continued.
 Nine additional temples were dedicated in the presidency of Ezra Taft Benson and two in the brief presidency of Howard W. Hunter.

 Under church president Gordon B. Hinckley, the church dedicated 77 temples.
 In 1997, Hinckley introduced a standardized, smaller temple plan designed to bring temple services to smaller or remote congregations at a reduced cost.
 The first of this new generation of temples was completed in 1998 with the Monticello Utah Temple.
 The original plan called for 6800 sqft, later increased to 10700 sqft.
 Subsequent revisions to the standard design further increased the size and complexity of the temples.
-The majority of the temples dedicated under Hinckley's tenure were of the smaller design, but one particularly noteworthy achievement was the rebuilding of the temple in Nauvoo, Illinois, known as the Nauvoo Illinois Temple.
+The majority of the temples dedicated under Hinckley's tenure were of the smaller design.
+During Hinckley's administration, the temple in Nauvoo, Illinois was rebuilt, and is known as the Nauvoo Illinois Temple.

 Hinckely's successor, Thomas S. Monson, dedicated 26 temples during his time as church president.
 His counselors in the First Presidency also dedicated a number of temples during Monson's administration.

 As of October 2018, Monson's successor, Russell M. Nelson, has dedicated the Concepción Chile Temple.

-Purposes

-Temples have a different purpose from LDS meetinghouses.
-They serve two main purposes: (1) Temples are locations in which worthy Latter-day Saints can perform sacred ordinances on behalf of themselves, their deceased ancestors, or unrelated deceased persons whose names are compiled from historical records through the church's Family Record Extraction Program.
-(2) Temples are considered to be houses of holiness where members can go to commune with God and more easily receive personal revelation.
+It has been suggested that recent temple construction represents an attempt by church leadership to “re-energize” congregations in the face of flat numerical growth.